jridgewell/Unlock/README.md

 Because of the way the script works, the worst case scenario is a warning appearing in the console logs.
 Run the [uninstall][uninstall] script and everything will go back to normal.
+### I'm user A. What if user B logs in?
+Will my home drive be mounted?
+Yes it will.
+The script is not aware of who is logging in and I don't know of a way to make it aware other than making it a User LaunchDaemon, which won't work.
+A [pull request][pull] implementing this would be greatly appreciated.

 ## Problems?